-- 1. Points of the special ranking - 2.
-Goal difference in special ranking - 3.
-Most scored goals in special ranking - 4.
-Goal difference of all games played in the group - 5.
-Most scored goals in all games played in the group - 6.
-If there are only two teams remaining with equal scored goals in all games of the group, the ranking of these two teams is according to 4.4.4.a. - 7.
-If there are more than two teams remaining with equal scored goals in all games of the group and a decision is needed: new games shall be played (4.3.5)
+- 1. Points of the special ranking

+- 2. Goal difference in special ranking

+- 3. Most scored goals in special ranking

+- 4. Goal difference of all matches played in the group

+- 5. Most scored goals in all matches played in the group

+- 6. If there are only two teams remaining with equal scored goals in all matches of the group, the ranking of these two teams is according to 4.4.4.a Two teams with the same number of points. - 7.
+If there are more than two teams remaining with equal scored goals in all matches of the group and a decision is needed: new matches shall be played (4.3.5 Match needing decision).